epicnuss55/epics-extreme-survival/README.txt

 THIS MOD IS INCOMPLETE, IF YOU COMPILE EXPECT TO FIND BUGS

 //TODO:
-1. start work on the mod
+1. start work on the mod ✔
-2. add changelogs to the README.txt
+2. add changelogs to the README.txt ✔
 3. actually complete the mod
 4. add more information in the README.txt
-5. format the README.txt
+5. format the README.txt ✔
 6. change the README.txt to a README.md
 //OPTIONAL\\
 7. create a tutorial video on youtube

 DD/MM/YYYY
 //CHANGELOGS

+18/05/2021
+- added the ability for fire resistance potions to negate heat damage

 13/05/2021
 - added a temperature saving system